byrnesy924/AgeAlyser_2/README.md

 # The Age (2) Alyser
-This package is an attempt to mine out key strategic choices and statistics from an Age of Empires 2 game for analysis.
-Built ontop of the [mgz parser](https://github.com/happyleavesaoc/aoc-mgz/tree/master/mgz), the package takes in a .AOE2RECORD and produces a pandas Series that documents:
+This package is an attempt to mine out key strategic choices and statistics from an Age of Empires 2 game for further analysis.
+Built ontop of the [mgz parser](https://github.com/happyleavesaoc/aoc-mgz/tree/master/mgz) (see also (this fork)[https://github.com/aoeinsights/aoc-mgz]), the package takes in a .AOE2RECORD file and produces a pandas Series that documents:
 - The military strategy choices of both players throughout the game, including unit choice, mass, and timings
 - The economic choices of each player through the game
 - the players' maps